Xylitol is a sugar alcohol used as a sugar replacement.

 Xylitol has shown promising results in its ability to maintain proper oral health.

-And though it looks and taste like sugar, it cannot be metabolized by the bacteria of the mouth.
+And though it looks and tastes like sugar, it cannot be metabolized by the bacteria of the mouth.

-This sugar alternative cannot be processed by bacteria like sugar, it limits the production of plaque, which is beneficial as plaque is the root cause of several oral diseases.
+This sugar alternative cannot be processed by bacteria like sugar, it limits the production of plaque.

 Also, it reduces bacteria in the mouth as it limits their main food source, the pathogens will first stave and die (1).